mikiosi/CleaningData/codebook.md

 Reads activity_labels.txt and applies human readable activity names to name the activities in the data set.

 Labels the data set with descriptive names.
-(Names are converted to lower case; underscores and brackets are removed.)

 Merges the features with activity labels and subject IDs.
-The result is saved as tidyData.txt.

 The average of each measurement for each activity and each subject is merged to a second data set.
-The result is saved as tidyData2.txt.

 Variables